-This Proposed Standard on Related Services conforms with International Standard on Related Services ISRS 4400 issued by the International Auditing and Assurance Standards Board (IAASB), an independent standard-setting board of the International Federation of Accountants (IFAC).
+This Standard on Related Services conforms with International Standard on Related Services ISRS 4400 Agreed-Upon Procedures Engagements issued by the International Auditing and Assurance Standards Board (IAASB), an independent standard-setting board of the International Federation of Accountants (IFAC).

-Paragraphs that are expected to be added/deleted/amended to this Standard on Related Services are identified with the prefix "Aus".
+Paragraphs that have been added/deleted/amended to this Standard on Related Services are identified with the prefix "Aus".